GazeboHub/lupine-m2/doc/module/misc.md

 >> schema model produced by CXML-RNG must be required, in order to
 >> derive any such structural information from the base schema model.

-Hypothetically, it may be possible to derive a meataclass, _Ca_ from _A'_.
+Hypothetically, it may be possible to derive a meataclass, _C(A)_ from _A'_.
 That process may involve:

 * Deriving the target namespace of _A'_, for application of that namespace as a _naming_ quality onto _Ca_